A non-exhaustive list of the priority topics is listed below in a programme that accommodates four types of slots along the event.

 Parallel sessions - Technology and application oriented perspectives

-The two-parallel sessions will address specific technology and application-oriented perspectives.
-For each session, we will invite an established researcher in the field to speak on:
+The two-parallel sessions addressed specific technology and application-oriented perspectives.
+For each session, we invited an established researcher in the field to speak on:

 - Deposition of / on single and multilayered materials (CNT, graphene, chalcogenides…)

 - Gas-phase synthesis of nanostructured coatings (multilayers, nanocomposites…)

 - Gas-phase synthesis of functional and smart complex oxides (Optical coatings, Electro/thermochromic oxides, chemo-sensitive oxides, optical and resistive switching materials, topological materials, materials with engineered defects...)